mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 If you want to delete a row, select red trash symbol on the right of the the table.

 ![tabella_prop](img/tabella-cestino.png)

-Once the default line is created, you can automatically create another one, ticking the box "crea un altro".

-Once you are done creating all the rows you need, press any other point on the screen to exit the "add line" section.

 ## Indexes